thomas-spriggs/cbmc/doc/architectural/goto-program-transformations.md

 This pass finds pointer dereferences and adds corresponding calls to the `__CPROVER_mm_io_r` and `__CPROVER_mm_io_w` modelling functions if they exist.
-See [modeling-mmio.md] for details of modeling memory-mapped I/O regions of device interfaces.
+See [modeling-mmio.md](Device-behavior) for details of modeling memory-mapped I/O regions of device interfaces.
 This pass is always carried out but will only make changes if one of the modelling functions exist.

+The implementation of this pass is called via the \ref mm_io(goto_modelt &) "mm_io" function.
+Further documentation of this pass can be found in \ref mm_io.h

 _Predecessor pass is [Removal/Lowering of Function Pointers]._